 Normal shaping procedures are not practical in these fabrics.
-Tension changes are used from loose to tight to achieve shaping from wider at bottom to narrower at top, requiring extended swatches.
-The larger the finished items, such as skirts, are more predictable in result if the test swatch is a large one.
+Tension changes are used from loose to tight to achieve shaping from wider at the bottom to narrower at the top, requiring extended swatches.
+The larger the finished items, such as skirts, produce more predictable results if the test swatch is a large one.
 A minimum of 100 rows for gauging is recommended.
 A test segment is made for each tension change.
 Swatches should be allowed to rest after being treated like the finished garment will be: blocked, pressed, washed, etc., then hung vertically and allowed to rest.
 After deciding the length, 2-4 inches need to be subtracted from the desired measurement to allow for “drop” that is likely in the finished piece over time.

 These are knits where the clicks between numbers on tension dials on machines come into use.
 In addition to the usual gauge calculations for knitting garments, a bit more math is needed.